Exhibitor Rules and Regulations

 Meetings, demonstrations, press conferences, or social functions held by Exhibitors must not be scheduled during exhibit hours or conflict with any official Convention activities unless approved by Show Management.
 Two priority points will be deducted for conducting such events in violation of this provision.

 Exhibitors may only provide prizes or gifts in accordance with law and the terms of this Contract.
 Exhibitors conducting drawings or offering prizes must comply with state laws prohibiting gambling and bribery of public servants.
 Personal tangible gifts to public servants should be limited to caps, T-shirts, coffee mugs, or other token items.
 In no event should the value of the personal gift exceed a $50 fair-market value.
-Additionally, no cash can be offered or provided to individuals.
+Additionally, no cash or cash equivalents (e.g., bank or gift cards) can be offered or provided to public officials or employees.

 Exhibitor may sell products on the exhibit floor during regular exhibit hours, provided that (1) Exhibitor has given TASA/TASB prior written notice, and (2) Exhibitor holds TASA/TASB harmless from every claim of any kind that may arise from the sale of such products, including without limitation, any consumer suit, complaint, or demand; any product liability suit; any claim for sales or use taxes; or any other claim, demand, or suit, whether in a court of law or equity or in an administrative forum.
 TASA/TASB reserves the right, in its sole discretion, to prohibit or discontinue sales for any reason, at any time.
 All Exhibitors, whether or not such Exhibitors have Texas business locations, must comply with all applicable laws, rules, and regulations including applicable provisions of city codes, building codes, fire codes, Facility rules and regulations, and state and federal laws and regulations.